 Compared with traditional DTA methods, the advantages of the SAB model are mainly reflected in the following aspects.
 Firstly, SAB model focuses on extracting the substructure features of drug-target complex, which helps to predict the affinity between drugs and targets more accurately.
 Secondly, the bilinear attention mechanism allows the model to recognize and utilize the key interaction information between drug and target substructures, thereby improving the accuracy of predictions.
 Additionally the SAB model provides visual analysis of drug-target binding sites, enhancing the interpretability of the model and enabling researchers to intuitively understand the model's results.
 Finally, the performance of the SAB model on multiple datasets demonstrates its generalization ability in different scenarios.
 These advantages indicate that the SAB model has significant application potential in the fields of drug discovery and drug design.

-Reference documents
+Reference

 Yang Z, Zhong W, Zhao L, et al. MGraphDTA: deep multiscale graph neural network for explainable drug–target binding affinity prediction [J].
 Chem Sci, 2022, 13(3): 816-833.